 You've got to contend with busy airports at each end, and different levels of air-conditioning on the plane, so layers are best.
-I usually have a body warmer/vest with pockets as it gives me even more 'hand luggage' space.
+Try a body warmer/vest with pockets as it gives even more 'hand luggage' space.

 Get up and stretch regularly if possible, or at least circle your ankles once an hour.
 The in-flight magazine will have pictures of the recommended exercises.

 Chewing can help with the changes in air pressure, as can sucking on boiled sweets.
 Remember, your ears don't always pop just at take-off and landing times, but during the flight too.
 Chewing gum can also help if you feel nervous as it gives you something to do.

 To help ease lower back pain, place one of the pillows provided between your lower back (just below your ribs) and the seat.
 If you are trying to get some sleep do support your neck, you can use your own inflatable neck pillow or scrunch one provided by the airline.